sg893052/sonic-buildimage/devops/SONiC_InbandFlowAnalyzer_FeatureSpec_Ver1.1.md

 4.4 The IFA feature does not support dynamic port breakout feature, however it can be manually configured on broken-out ports.
 The IFA feature does not automatically adjust configuration in response to dynamic port breakout events.

+4.5 Some platforms may require provisioning to enable IFA. 'ifa -config -enable' command to be issued to provision such platforms for IFA functionality. 'ifa -config -disable' command can be issued to disable provisioning of IFA on such platforms.

 ### 1.1.2 Configuration and Management Requirements

 The Inband flow analyzer feature will use the Python click framework for CLI.
 Once the management framework for CLI is available, CLI will be changed to align to the same.